EventStore/EventStore/docs/cluster-guide.md

 ## Generating certificates

 1. Create a folder named 'Generate_Certificate'.
-2. Download the latest version of the certificate generator from [EventStore 'es-gencert-cli'-releases](https://github.com/EventStore/es-gencert-cli/releases) and unzip it into the 'Generate_Certificate' folder.
+2. Download the latest version of the certificate generator from the [EventStore Certificate Generation CLI repo](https://github.com/EventStore/es-gencert-cli/releases) and unzip it into the 'Generate_Certificate' folder.
 3. In a terminal, change to the `es-gencert-cli` directory: